Yejashi/obsidianNotes/Research/RAJA/Kernel Launch.md

 Each of  these statement types takes three template parameters:
 - An integral index parameter that binds the statement to the item in the iteration space tuple corresponding to that index
+- An execution policy type for the associated loop nest level
+-